Meeting Parents and Caregivers at Their Aspirations

 - Parents and caregivers should never have to worry that their racial and ethnic background will affect their ability to provide for their families or access opportunity.
 And yet, we know that the effects of both individual and structural racism are real concerns for them.

 We can imagine a better future for families—one where parents and caregivers can see a way to reach their hopes for their children and inequities aren’t a given.
 The voices of parents and caregivers—their aspirations and challenges—must inform how best to create conditions within communities where all families can thrive.
-They will lead the way in making the change that moves every family forward.

 About the Author